americocunhajr/SoBioS/README.md

 ## Support

-Full user guides for SoBioS packages are provided in the doc directory along with documentation for example programs.
+A tutotial for the SoBioS packages is provided in the following book chapter:

+Adriano Côrtes, Michel Tosin, Americo Cunha Jr, A Tutorial on Sobols' Global Sensitivity Analysis Applied to Biological Models, 2020

 ## Authors: